 During fiscal 2013, our board of directors authorized the repurchase of up to \$35.0 million of our common stock, subject to certain conditions, in the open market or privately negotiated transactions on or prior to June 30, 2013.
-We repurchased 2,099,603 shares of our common stock during fiscal 2013 for \$20.0 million utilizing cash on hand leaving \$15.0 million of our common stock authorized to be repurchased.
-During the three months ended July 31, 2013, our board of directors authorized the repurchase of up to \$100.0 million of our common stock, of which up to \$75.0 million was authorized for purchase in a tender offer and the remainder of which may be repurchased in the open market or in privately negotiated transactions.
-This \$100.0 million authorization replaces the stock repurchase program authorized in fiscal 2013 and is set to expire on or about June 17, 2014.
-We repurchased 1,417,233 shares of our common stock pursuant to the tender offer that expired on July 23, 2013 for \$15.6 million utilizing cash on hand leaving \$84.4 million of our common stock authorized to be purchased in the open market or privately negotiated transactions.
-Fees and expenses incurred related to the tender offer were \$404,000 and were recorded in treasury stock.
-From August 7, 2013 to September 4, 2013, we repurchased 1,821,756 shares of our common stock for \$20.0 million in the open market utilizing cash on hand in accordance with our \$100.0 million stock repurchase program leaving \$64.4 million of our common stock authorized to be repurchased.
+We repurchased 2,099,603 shares of our common stock during fiscal 2013 for \$20.0 million, utilizing cash on hand, leaving \$15.0 million of our common stock authorized to be repurchased.
+During the six months ended October 31, 2013, our board of directors authorized the repurchase of up to \$115.0 million of our common stock, of which up to \$75.0 million was authorized for purchase in a tender offer and the remainder of which could be repurchased in the open market or in privately negotiated transactions.
+This \$115.0 million authorization replaced the stock repurchase program authorized in fiscal 2013 and is set to expire on or about June 17, 2014.
+During the six months ended October 31, 2013, we repurchased 1,417,233 shares of our common stock pursuant to the tender offer that expired on July 23, 2013 for \$15.6 million and 7,596,895 shares of our common stock in the open market for \$84.4 million, utilizing cash on hand, leaving \$15.0 million of our common stock authorized to be purchased in the open market or privately negotiated transactions.
+Fees and expenses incurred related to the tender offer and open market purchases were \$848,000 and were recorded in treasury stock.

-SMITH & WESSON HOLDING CORPORATION AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED) For the Three Months Ended July 31, 2013 and 2012
+SMITH & WESSON HOLDING CORPORATION AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED) For the Six Months Ended October 31, 2013 and 2012